 callback(err, output) will be picked up by the next execution of your Zap, but will not affect that task's execution, other than side effects like

-fetch: An easy to use HTTP client.
-Read the documentation here.
+fetch: an easy to use HTTP client.

 output and logs.
 The test step in the editor can be used for a tighter feedback loop.

-- The environment in which your Code steps run (AWS Lambda) has an I/O limit of 6MB.
-The total size of the code and the data processed by the Code cannot exceed that.
-If you're hitting this error, try to limit the amount of data your return from your function.
+- The environment in which your Code steps run (AWS Lambda) has an I/O limit of 6 MB.
+The total size of the code and the data processed by the Code step cannot exceed that.
+If you're hitting this error, try to limit the amount of data returned from your function.
 For instance, don't return an entire JSON structure, just the keys you need.

-- Unfortunately, you cannot require external libraries or install or import libraries commonly referred to as "npm modules".
+- You cannot require external libraries, or install or import libraries commonly referred to as "npm modules".
 Only the standard node.js library and the

 fetch is already included in the namespace.

-- Process exited before completing request: This typically happens if your script completes without calling
+- Process exited before completing request: this typically happens if your script completes without calling

 fetch().then() doesn't have a

 .catch() for errors.
-A simple
+Adding a